Then the Politics, Philosophy and Economics programme is for you.

 - commitment to contribute to the College’s international student and campus life

-The latter two will be determined based on your CV and your answer to our assessment questions, and possibly an additional interview (over Skype in case of international applicants).
-The selection committee evaluates your application file as a whole, considering all these factors.
+The above will be determined based on the documents you submit in your application and possibly an additional interview.
+The selection committee evaluates an applicant’s dossier as a whole, considering all these factors.
+Your prior performance in disciplines foundational to PPE may also be considered.

 Admission requirements: non-Dutch previous education